managedfusion/managedfusion-rewriter/README.txt

 ****************************************************************************
                       MANAGED FUSION URL REWRITER
 ****************************************************************************

+1. Requirements
-1. Getting Started
+2. Getting Started
-2. Available Rules
+3. Available Rules
-3. Enabling wildcards in IIS 6
+4. Enabling wildcards in IIS 6
-4. Support
+5. Support

 ****************************************************************************
- REQUIREMENTS
+ 1. Requirements
 ****************************************************************************

 1. This has been tested under Windows 2003 and Windows 2008, all others are untested.
-2. .NET 2.0 SP1 or greater be installed on the machine.
+2. .NET 3.5 or Mono 2.8 or greater must be installed on the machine.

 ****************************************************************************
- 1. Getting Started
+ 2. Getting Started
 ****************************************************************************

 1. To get started with Managed Fusion Url Rewriter you need to integrate the following configuration settings